nuls-io/NIPs/NIPs/NIP-3_Community Fund Management and Use of Process(Last call).md

 ## Abstract

 According to the needs of the ecological development of the NULS community, the management and use of the NULS community fund is based on the principles of fairness, justice and openness.
 The NULS Community Fund account is open to the community and is monitored by community members.
 All incentive proposals are managed according to the community Charter and can be used to cover expenses.
-The funds will be managed by select NULS team management members of the NULS Foundation in the early stage.
-With the maturation and step-by-step implementation of the governance mechanism, the funds will be gradually managed by the community.
+The funds in the account are managed by the NULS governance platform and the multi-signatures of NULS Councilors.